FCA, ASIC, AFSL, licensed Money Transmitter in the US, FINTRAC Money Services Business license in Canada

 Supported Currencies: 120.

-Offices: UK, USA, France, Spain, Ireland, Australia, HK, UAE, Brazil, Gibraltar and Romania
+Clients From: Globally with offices in UK, USA, France, Spain, Ireland, Australia, HK, UAE, Brazil, Gibraltar and Romania.

 Cambridge Global Payments (CambridgeFx) is a large company, which may come as a surprise given its lack of online presence.
 With over 25 years of experience, and having served over 14,000 global businesses for cross-border payment, CambridgeFx has certainly proved itself as a strong competitor in this market.